My grandfather's 1918 silver Rolex watch with fixed

-I started this web site in 2006 to talk about my wrist straps, or wrist bands, designed for very early or "vintage" wristwatches with wire lugs dating from around 1900 to the 1920s, and particularly those used by soldiers in the Great War (World War One or WW1: 1914 - 1918).
-However, it has grown as I have discovered more about the history of these earliest wristwatches, and become fascinated by the stories around their development and manufacture, and the way they were used.
+I started this web site in 2006 to talk about my wrist straps, or wrist bands, designed for very early vintage wristwatches with wire lugs dating from around 1900 to the 1920s, and particularly the used by soldiers in the Great War (World War One or WW1: 1914 - 1918) which became to be called "trench" watches.
+However, it has grown as I have discovered more about the history of these earliest wristwatches, and become fascinated by the stories around their development and manufacture, and the way they were worn and used.

 If you explore the web site using the tabs above, or click on any of the following links you will discover pages that talk about the history of wristwatches, the development of the waterproof watch, Borgel watches, and the history of the company of François and Louisa Borgel, and later the Taubert family, early Rolex watches, including the waterproof Rolex Oyster and my grandparent's Rolex wristwatches, a page about the stamps and hallmarks found in watch cases, which might help you to identify your watch, the potential dangers of luminous paint on dials and hands, and the possible significance of a red or blue 12.
 I also buy interesting early watches, so if you have a watch to sell, click on this link to go to the I Buy section of this page.Copyright © Notice